Buddhism in Sri Lanka: The Forest Movement

 From the 1950s onwards, a Sri Lankan Forest Tradition has been in development, focusing on renunciation, meditation and forest dwelling.
-In 1973, Carrithers' study of the movement reported over 150 hermitages with around 6,000 monks.
+In 1973, Carrithers' study of the movement reported over 150 hermitages with around 600 monks.
 Though most of the currently occupied forest monasteries were built after the 50s, the modern Sri Lankan Forest Monasticism movement goes back to the 19th century.
 Puvakdandave Paññānanda (1817–1887) was one of the first monks to establish forest hermitages that remain occupied today (Batuvita and Kirinda).

 Some key figures in the 20th century include Kadavadduve Jinavaṃsa, Vaturuvila Ñāṇananda, and Kukulnape Devarakkhita.
 These forest monks sought to reform the sangha by returning to the forest life and strictly following the Vinaya (ancient monastic rule).
 Jinavamsa along with Matara Sri Ñāṇārāma founded the Śrī Kalyāṇī Yogāśrama Sansthā, an association of forest meditation hermitages such as Nissarana Vanaya and Nā Uyana Aranya.
 This movement also produced excellent scholar philosophers, such as Kaṭukurunde Ñāṇananda.

 Bhikkhuni ordination re-establishment

 A few years after the arrival of Mahinda, Bhikkhunī Sanghamitta, who is also believed to be the daughter of Emperor Ashoka came to Sri Lanka.
 She started the first nun's order in Sri Lanka, but this order of nuns died out in Sri Lanka in the 11th century.

 Many women have been ordained in Sri Lanka since 1996.
 In 1996 through the efforts of Sakyadhita, an International Buddhist Women Association, Theravada bhikkhuni order was revived when 11 Sri Lankan women received full ordination in Sarnath, India, in a procedure held by Ven.
 Dodangoda Revata Mahāthera and the late Ven.
 Mapalagama Vipulasāra Mahāthera of the Mahābodhi Society in India with assistance from monks and nuns of Korean Chogyo order.
 Some bhikkhuni ordinations were carried out with the assistance of nuns from the East Asian tradition; others were carried out by the Theravada monk's Order alone.
-Since 2005, many ordination ceremonies for women have been organized by the head of the Dambulla chapter of the Siyam Nikaya in Sri Lanka.
+Since 2005, many ordination ceremonies for women have been organized by the head of the Dambulla chapter of the Siyam Nikaya in Sri Lanka.However, since the higher bhikkhu leaders in Sri Lanka and other Theravada Buddhist countries have concluded that it is contrary to Buddhist discipline.
+Therefore, Sri Lanka and other Theravada Buddhist countries do not accept that Bhikkhuni Ordination.Although women are not eligible for ordination, they are able to live their monastic life in other ways, such as the Ten Precepts Angarika nuns.